mwvgroup/pittgoogle-user-demos/cloud-run-tutorial/README.md

 4. Cd into your classifier directory (``cd SuperNNova``).

 5. Install other dependencies as needed.
-   You may want to run ``pip install -r requirements.txt``, but note that Cloud Run requires a special install of torch, so you will need to comment that out of the SuperNNova/requirements.txt file before installing and then separately run ``pip install torch``.
+   For the SuperNNova example, you may want to run ``pip install -r requirements.txt``, but note that Cloud Run requires a special install of torch, so you will need to comment that out of the SuperNNova/requirements.txt file before installing and then separately run ``pip install torch``.

 6. This tutorial uses both python and shell commands, so you may want to repeat steps 1-4 so you have a separate window for each.
-   In the window you will use for python, do:
+   In the window you will use for python, run the setup code given below.

+The following cloud resources will be created:

+- Pub/Sub subscription to a Pitt-Google alert stream.
+These alerts will be the input to the classifier.

+Imports and logging:

 ```python
 import logging